sanvsquezsz/PPG-based-BP-assessment/README.md

-# Ambulatory-PPG-recordings-Dataset
+# PPG-based-BP-assessment-dataset
-This dataset contains PPG recordings from 56 ambulatory subjects, which is intended to support the development of approaches for blood pressure estimation by analyzing PPG signals.
+This data set contains PPG recordings from 56 subjects who were not hospitalized during data collection.
+This data set is intended to support the development of approaches for blood pressure estimation by analyzing PPG signals.

 ## When using this resource, please cite the original publication:
 ...